Knott's Berry Farm: Camp Snoopy

 Camp Snoopy is home to the park's family and children's rides, with many of the rides and attractions being built specifically for children and guests who cannot ride the park's more aggressive attractions.
 Its theme is Charles M. Schulz' "Peanuts" comic strip characters.
-Snoopy has been the mascot of Knott's Berry Farm since 1983, and the characters can now be seen at all of Cedar Fair's parks, except Gilroy Gardens, which is managed by Cedar Fair and owned by the city of Gilroy.
-The 14 rides include a mini roller coaster called the Timberline Twister, a Zamperla Rockin' Tug called Rapid River Run, and a steel spinning roller coaster called Sierra Sidewinder.
+Snoopy has been the mascot of Knott's Berry Farm since 1983, and the characters can now be seen at some of Six Flags' parks.
 For guests who cannot ride the park's more aggressive and thrilling rides, Camp Snoopy contains a good number of rides for guests of all ages including infants, children, and seniors.
-With the exception of Sierra Sidewinder and Timberline Twister, the rides are relatively tame.
+Except for Sierra Sidewinder, the rides are relatively tame.

 Knott's Berry Farm also built the Mall of America's indoor theme park, which itself was originally called Camp Snoopy.
 (In fact, Charles M. Schulz hailed from St. Paul.)
-However, today the park is no longer affiliated with Knott's or Cedar Fair, and is now called Nickelodeon Universe.
+However, today the park is no longer affiliated with Knott's or Cedar Fair and is now called Nickelodeon Universe.

 On November 22, 2013, Knott's Berry Farm announced major improvements in the area of Camp Snoopy.
 Camp Snoopy received a makeover for its 30th anniversary.
 In summer 2014, Knott's Berry Farm opened up new rides in Camp Snoopy.